 Many children and young people who have SEN may also have a disability under the Equality Act 2010 – that is’… a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities’.
 This definition provides a relatively low threshold and includes more children than many realise: ‘long-term’ is defined as ‘a year or more’ and ‘substantial’ is defined as ‘more than minor or trivial’.
 SEN Code of Practice (2014, p5)

-The SENCO at Marden Primary School is Mrs Ward, who is a qualified teacher.
-She has taught at the school for 6 years but was appointed as SENCo in September 2016.
-She is currently completing the National Award for SEN Co-ordination.
-Mrs Ward is available on 01622 831393 via the school office or at email@example.com .
-Her working days are Tuesday - Thursday.
+The SENCO at Marden Primary School is Miss Wright, who is a qualified teacher and accredited SENCo, having completed the National Award for SEN Co-ordination.
+Miss Wright is available on 01622 831393 via the school office or at firstname.lastname@example.org .
+Her working days are Wednesday to Friday.

 How we support children with SEN or a disability

-At Marden Primary School we can make provision for every kind of frequently occurring special educational need, with or without a Statement of Special Educational Needs or Education, Health and Care Plan.
+At Marden Primary School we can make provision for every kind of frequently occurring special educational need, with or without an Education, Health and Care Plan.

 We monitor the progress of all pupils throughout the year to review their academic progress, using a wide range of assessments.
 Where progress is not sufficient, even if special educational need has not been identified, we put in place extra support to enable the pupil to catch up.